Bikash-Gurung/git-github-try/README.md

-Welcome to Git and Github Lesson
+#Welcome to Git and Github Lesson
+I wrote this code in new-branch